 - Types and levels of services provided (scope of operations);

 - A brief summary of the budget process and a brief description of the legal level of budgetary control (if the report presents a department included in a governmental fund with an appropriated annual or biennial operating budget).

 - Information useful in assessing economic condition.
 This section should include all of the following items:

-a.
-Discussion of financial trends (last 5 to 10 years) for the largest own-source revenue.
-If nearly as significant, the second-largest own-source revenue should also be discussed.
+- Discussion of financial trends (last 5 to 10 years) for the largest own-source revenue.
+If nearly as significant, the second-largest own-source revenue should also be discussed, and other sources believed to be relevant.
 Avoid duplication of trend data information.